Classroom Resources Grants

 What Kinds of Project Proposals are Competitive?

-This component of the Initiative allows teachers to apply directly for resources they need to build and enhance their program in order to nurture young talent in their schools, whether it be musical instruments, costumes, lights, or licensing support to name a few examples.
+Teachers can apply directly for resources they need to build and enhance their program in order to best nurture young talent in their schools.
+This can be musical instruments, lighting equipment, sound equipment, or costumes, to name a few examples.

-Grant requests of up to $100,000 will be considered, but the priority of our funding will be for resource requests in the $10,000 to $40,000 range, allowing us to extend meaningful resources to multiple deserving schools each year.
+Grant requests of up to $50,000 will be considered, as this allows us to extend meaningful resources to multiple deserving schools each year.

 Grant funding can be used for: